Step 2: Gather and Submit Necessary Documents

 Students utilizing Chapter 30: Montgomery GI Bill, Chapter 35: Dependents Education Assistance, Chapter 1606: Montgomery GI Bill – Selected Reserve, or Chapter 1607: Reserve Educational Assistance Program do NOT have to submit any documentation prior to registering for classes and are required to make arrangements to pay tuition and fees.

 Students utilizing the CalVet Fee Waiver must submit their award letter received from their County Service Office to the Joan and Art Barron Veterans Center in order to have their in-state tuition for the academic year waived.
-The in-state tuition fee waiver is valid for the fall, spring, and summer terms of one full academic year and must be applied for each year.
+The in-state tuition fee waiver is valid for the summer, fall, and spring terms of one full academic year and must be applied for each year.
+For example, summer 2018, fall 2018, and spring 2019 will be covered under one award letter.
 Students are still required to pay the campus mandatory fees each term.
 New students who pay their “Intent to Enroll” before submitting their award letter will have that amount paid towards their mandatory fees and the student will then be responsible for the difference.
 Students submitting the CalVet Fee Waiver award letter must include their RedID and the branch of service of their sponsor (i.e. Army, Marine Corps, Navy, Air Force, Coast Guard, and/or National Guard).

 Out-of-State Residency Exemptions